 On behalf of a national bank client, Mr. Kaplan obtained summary judgment in state district court against a medical center developer on claims of tortious interference, breach of confidentiality and negligence arising out of the bank's due diligence investigation.

 In a claim alleging defamation and misappropriation of likeness, Mr. Kaplan obtained a summary judgment in federal court for a Fortune 500 technology company against plaintiff record promoters.

 In Pennsylvania federal court, Mr. Kaplan obtained the voluntary dismissal of an antitrust suit alleging price discrimination and attempted monopolization by a commodity supplier.

 Mr. Kaplan has also represented clients in numerous injunction proceedings, international and domestic arbitrations, mediations, and appeals, and as a mediator and an arbitrator.

-Mr. Kaplan serves as an arbitrator in multiple arbitrations, several of these involve disputes in excess of $50 million.
+Mr. Kaplan has served as an arbitrator in multiple arbitrations, many of which involved disputes in excess of $50 million.